And a short story about how my son didn’t listen.

 Don’t limit accomplishments to the Work History; include some accomplishment statements in the Performance Profile…the better to get employers’ attention.

 8. Send a cover letter with each résumé, unless instructed not to.
 True, some recruiters do not read cover letters, but many do.
-And if your job will involve writing, you must send a well-written, and here we go again, targeted cover letter.
+And if your job will involve writing, you must send a well-written targeted cover letter.

 A cover letter does a great job of demonstrating your enthusiasm for the job and company to which you’re applying.
 It also points the reader to the relevant accomplishments on your résumé.